 Some car insurance companies offer insurance for specialty vehicles that are only intended for joyriding and are not driven for more than a certain amount of miles annually, such as 7,500 miles per year.

-Either way, we are still jealous of your ride, but, more importantly, and more germane to this discussion is that you still need a Dodge Challenger car insurance policy to protect your vehicle!
+Either way, you still need a Dodge Challenger car insurance policy to protect your vehicle.
 The amount of coverage you select will depend on your vehicle use as well as how much insurance coverage you can afford to protect your financial assets.
-Find average insurance rates for a Dodge Challenger and then go off of those statistics!

-If you want to buy car insurance on a Dodge Challenger then the #1 thing that you need to do is shop around and compare rates from multiple insurers.
-Don’t settle for just the first low priced rate quote that you see.
+If you want to buy car insurance on a Dodge Challenger, you must shop around and compare rates from multiple insurers.
+Don’t settle for just the first low-priced rate quote that you see.
 Often, taking the extra time will pay off handsomely with even cheaper rates.
-If you do not currently own a Dodge Challenger but are considering buying one, then you might even be asking yourself, “Will my insurance rates go up if I buy a Dodge Challenger?”
-Well, that depends on what your insurance rates are right now – get yourself some free Dodge Challenger car insurance quotes online and find out!

 Variations in Car Insurance